FINTLabs/fint-core-resource-server-security/README.md

-# FINT Spring Boot Template project
+# FINT core resource server

 ## Setting up a new project based on the template
 ### Clone